(Riri Williams) (Bendis take (2016-2018), part 1)

 More positively, the Massachusetts Institute of Technology offered a scholarship.
 Riri enrolled with the Institute at age 11.
 She was presumably a Course Six student, and had a dorm room at the Sponge .

 (Riri’s schedule at MIT seems strange.
-So she likely had a special status allowing her to take classes and validate credits, but without having to meet undergrads requirements or drink from the firehose due to her youth.
+She likely had a special status allowing her to take classes and validate credits, but without having to meet undergrads requirements or drink from the firehose due to her youth.
 And with ample time to return to Chicago and be with her mum and her one friend.)

 For Riri’s 13th birthday, Natalie arranged for a phone conversation with Riri’s childhood heroine, pioneering astronaut Mae Jemison .

 (Dr. Jemison is never named in the stories, and her likeness is slightly altered.
-Yet it’s obvious that she’s person Riri is referring to during these flashbacks.)
+Yet it’s obvious that she’s the person Riri is referring to during these flashbacks.)

-A few months later, the Williams and Natalie went to a church picnic in Marquette Park.
+A few months later, the Williams and Natalie joined a church picnic in Marquette Park.
 However, nearby kids got into a dispute.
-This resulted in sudden automatic gunfire in the crowded park.
+This suddenly escalated into automatic gunfire in the crowded park.

 Riri’s stepfather dove for the girls, and managed to save his stepdaughter.
 However, both he and Natalie were shot in the heart.